AI Basics

 Mistake 3: Asking vague questions

 Fix: Be specific about tone, length, and audience.
+Use a clear prompt workflow.

 Mistake 4: Not checking accuracy